Once the application is filed, the scope of the invention is fixed.

 On the other hand, a selection of two compounds in a single list is equivalent to a selection of compounds in two identical lists and is therefore not admissible (T1374 / 07).

-These considerations remain true even if the description provides for a sentence ofany combination among ...".
+These considerations remain true even if the description provides for a phrase such as any combination of ...".
 Indeed, the number of combinations is often too important for a particular combination to be disclosed "directly and unambiguously" (T1374 / 07).

 The content of an application should not be considered as a reservoir from which characteristics specific to different embodiments of the application can be extracted in order to combine them in a way that artificially creates a particular embodiment (T 296/96, T 1206/07 ; T 1239/08 ; T 1648/11, T 1799/12, T 1853/13).